Pathaan/Tumor-detection-/README.md

 # Tumor Detection

-This setup uses a combination of state-of-the-art tools and libraries to train a YOLOv5 model for the task of tumor detection in MRI images.
+This project uses a combination of state-of-the-art tools and libraries to train a YOLOv5 model for the task of tumor detection in MRI images.
 The project leverages Google Colab for execution, PyTorch for model development, and YOLOv5 for efficient object detection.
 It uses a structured workflow, including the installation of dependencies, model training, and result visualization, to develop a robust deep learning model for medical image analysis.

 ## YOLOv5